gabrielofavero/PokeBattlePlanner/README.md

 ## Usage

-You are free to use this app and it’s assets as you wish.
-Just don’t forget to credit me and the other contributors.
+You are free to use this app and it's assets as you wish.
+Just don't forget to credit me and the other contributors.

 ## Tasks